Film Workshop Auditions- Nottingham

 Audition priority will be given to those who have booked places, with 5 minute slots available per performer.
 To avoid disappointment please organise an audition by completing the instructions below.
 Please note it is unlikely that those attending on the day without a booking will be seen.

 Audition slots will be allocated on a first come first served basis.
 Audition slots can only be allocated by filling in and completing the online form below.
-If you need any help with your form please email [email protected]for assistance.
+If you need any help with your form please email firstname.lastname@example.org assistance.
 Audition slots will not be allocated unless those applying for an audition time slot confirm that they have fully read the Questions & Answers relating to the film workshops at the bottom of this page, do not submit your form until you have done so.
 Please read our Questions & Answers before applying so that you are fully informed.
 Those applying for a place under the ages of 18 must have parental permission to attend.
 If you are allocated a time slot and cannot attend please let organisers know promptly so that your place can be offered to another candidate on the waiting list, contact details will be supplied when your audition confirmation is sent.
 Audition pieces will be sent to you based upon your age and gender.

 Please note that after you have submitted your form a message confirming that your form has been successfully submitted will appear directly above the Question & Answer section, please scroll to check for this if you are applying via a mobile device.

 Questions & Answers